rmsk2/X16_mandelbrot/README.md

 C64 is clocked at 1MHz.
 But even when that is taken into account the X16 version is currently about 25% faster.

+You need the ACME macro assembler to assemble the program.

 Limitations at the moment:

 - No user interface to change the section of the Mandelbrot set that is visualized